CORPORATE GOVERNANCE

 Whilst the Board considers this evaluation process is currently best carried out internally, the Board will keep this under review and may consider independent external evaluation reviews in the future.

-As well as the appraisal process, the Board monitor the Non-executive Directors’ status as independent to ensure a suitable balance of independent Non-executive and Executive Directors remains in place.
+As well as the appraisal process, the Board monitors the Non-executive Directors’ status as independent to ensure a suitable balance of independent Non-executive and Executive Directors remains in place.

 The Board may utilise the results of the evaluation process when considering the adequacy of the composition of the Board and for succession planning.
 Succession planning is formally considered by the Board on an annual basis, in conjunction with the appraisal process.

-10. Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+10. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders

 The Group places a high priority on regular communications with its various stakeholder groups and aims to ensure that all communications concerning the Group’s activities are clear, fair and accurate.
 The Group’s website is regularly updated and announcements or details of presentations and events are posted onto the website.